Select Page

 Finally, it was time to head back to the dock where we disembarked to enjoy the Newport mansions from the land side.

 After our cruise, it was time for lunch and we were excited to try our first lobster rolls.
 We loved them so much that we ordered them everywhere we went for the rest of our New England trip.
-Benjamin’s Restaurant and Raw Bar was the perfect place for our first foray into the world of lobster rolls.
+Benjamin’s Raw Bar was the perfect place for our first foray into the world of lobster rolls.
 Located near the harbor, the restaurant has the freshest seafood imaginable and a nice view of the city and the harbor.

 For those of you who don’t know about lobster rolls, they are a traditional New England delicacy made of fresh lobster cooked in butter, then mixed with mayonnaise and (sometimes) diced celery or scallions and served on buttered and toasted rolls.
 They are scrumptious, addicting and you should have one immediately when you are in the area.